Michalis Karvouniaris: 2012–2014

-In his first season (2012-2013) Karvouniaris earned 17 appearances in an 18-round Championship.
-Despite the fact that he was just 19 years old Karvouniaris was one of the major reasons to the team's promotion to the Greek 3rd Division (Football League 2).
+In his first season (2012–13) Karvouniaris earned 17 appearances in an 18-round Championship.
+Despite the fact that he was 19 years old Karvouniaris was one of the major reasons to the team's promotion to the Greek 3rd Division (Football League 2).
 The same season Kissamikos P.G.S.
 F.C. won Chania city's Super Cup and was a finalist in the Domestic Cup.

-The 2013-2014 season found Kissamikos P.G.S.
+The 2013–14 season found Kissamikos P.G.S.
 F.C. competing in the Greek 3rd Division (Football League 2) for the first time in the club's history, with Karvouniaris once again being one of the team's most valuable players playing 22 games and scoring twice, helping Kissamikos P.G.S.
 F.C. finish 4th in the Championship with 49 points.

-In the first half of the 2014-2015 season Karvouniaris was named as captain of Kissamikos P.G.S.
-F.C. despite the fact he was only 21 years old.
+In the first half of the 2014–15 season Karvouniaris was named as captain of Kissamikos P.G.S.
+F.C..
 That first half of the season Karvouniaris capped 12 appearances at Kissamikos second season at the Greek 3rd Division (Football League 2) and played a major role on the club winning the Championship that season and earning the promotion to the Greek 2nd Division (Football League) although the second half of the season he was transferred at Panachaiki F.C.

 2015

-In the second half of the 2014-2015 season Karvouniaris signed his first professional contract with Panachaiki F.C., a team based in Patra, Greece who was competing in the Greek 2nd Division (Football League) and was on the second position that second half of season Karvouniaris signed for them.
-In his first half season with Panachaiki F.C. he struggled to make an impact playing just 2 games at the regular season and another 2 at the season's play-off for the promotion to the Greek 1st Division (Super League), scoring once as well.
+In the second half of the 2014–15 season Karvouniaris signed his first professional contract with Panachaiki F.C., a team based in Patra, Greece who was competing in the Greek 2nd Division (Football League) and was on the second position that second half of season Karvouniaris signed for them.
+In his first half season with Panachaiki F.C. he struggled to make an impact playing 2 games at the regular season and another 2 at the season's play-off for the promotion to the Greek 1st Division (Super League), scoring once as well.